Connection Cove

 Through the “Top 10 Lessons,” we’ll examine challenges and successes—embedding Quality by Design in protocol development and site operations, overseeing service providers, making data governance actionable, and defining what qualifies as an “important” protocol deviation.

 Lessons will be brought to life with concise teaching segments, case studies, and interactive activities.
-Participants will practice applying these lessons to realistic scenarios, discuss solutions with peers, and leave with tools ready for use.
+Participants will practice applying these lessons to realistic scenarios, discuss solutions with peers, and leave with practical tools that support judgment and decision-making in their own studies.

 At the core of the workshop is change management, engaging stakeholders, equipping teams with the right tools, and empowering people to embrace new ways of working.